sakthiiv/sakthiiv.github.io/content/project/aric/index.md

 - Implemented client side architecture for integrating the viewer in a web application using AngularJs.
 - Implemented package manager and component manager using NPM, Bower and NodeJS.
 - Automated client side code compilation and deployment using GruntJS.
-- Involved in design discussion for enhancements and changes.
 </div>